Non-lethal weapon: Water

 Water cannons are commonly used in crowd and riot control, for dispersal or to prevent movement on a particular position.
 These water cannons are intended to disperse crowds with little risk of harm, but the pressure can still cause eye injuries or even death.
 Water-filled rounds for small arms are in experimental stages.

-Electrified water cannons were in development but was abandoned.
+Electrified water cannons were in development but were abandoned.

 Scent-based weapons

 Malodorants produce strong odours that cause people to leave the affected area.
 In 2008, the Israeli Defence Forces began using Skunk for crowd control.
 It is a form of mist sprayed from a water cannon, which leaves a terrible odor of rot or sewage on whatever it touches, and does not wash off easily.

 Pepper spray

 The active ingredient in pepper spray is oleoresin capsicum (OC), an acrid irritant chemical derived from cayenne pepper plants.

 A 1998 estimate by the International Association of Chiefs of Police suggested at least 113 pepper spray-related fatalities had occurred in the United States, all with aggravating factors such as intoxication, pre-existing health problems, or from the police use of airway-restrictive immobilizing holds that can cause positional asphyxia.
 The Southern California chapter of the American Civil Liberties Union recommends against maximal prone restraint techniques following pepper spray application, and they caution that anyone sprayed should be monitored to ensure effective breathing.